 The employment score provides an overview of the economic strength of an area and availability of jobs within that area.
 A small portion of the score also takes into account the availability of public transportation in the area.
 The overall score is calculated based on comparison to the national average.

 The housing score provides an overview of the affordability, home values and appreciation rates of an area.
 Housing affordability measures the median home and rent price to household income ratio, lower ratios will receive higher scores.
-Home appreciation rates over the last 5 years and median home price (higher home prices receive higher scores) complete the rest of the score.
+Home appreciation rates and median home price (higher home prices receive higher scores) complete the rest of the score.
 The overall score is calculated based on comparison to the national average.